TREASURIES-Yields rise as traders focus on inflation data, Fed rate hikes

 U.S. 30-year dollar swap spread

-(Reporting by Herb Lash and Wayne Cole; Editing by Jacqueline Wong, Paul Simao and Leslie Adler)
+(Reporting by Herb Lash and Wayne Cole; Editing by Jacqueline Wong, Paul Simao, Leslie Adler and Deepa Babington)

 ((Wayne.Cole@thomsonreuters.com; 612 9171 7144; Reuters Messaging: wayne.cole.thomsonreuters.com@reuters.net))